 The cloud services market in Russia for small and medium businesses (SMBs) is expected to grow in 2016 by 169 percent to $ 1.7 billion compared with 2013, according to a report by Parallels presented at the Parallels Summit 2014 in New Orleans.
-The same report states that the cloud services market in Russia is currently comparable to that of Mexico.

 In keeping with long standing Russian tradition, the government has produced a hugely ambitious 5-year plan aimed at doubling IT exports and growing the sector three times faster than the country’s overall GDP.
 The plan, pubished in the form of a ‘road-map’ for 2014-2018, was signed by Dmitry Medvedev at the end of 2013, and published last week.
 You can read the 20-page document (in Russian) here, but if that doesn’t really appeal, here’s a summary of the key points.